 Let’s look at the differences between these 2 defensive moves:

-A fraud alert means your credit report has a special status that tells creditors or lenders that before they extend you credit, they must verify your identity.
-There are three types of alerts:
+A fraud alert means your credit report has a special status that tells creditors or lenders that they must take extra steps to verify your identity before they extend you credit.

-- An initial fraud alert that lasts for at least 90 days (and can be renewed)
+- An initial Fraud Alert that lasts 1 year (and can be renewed)

-- An extended fraud alert that lasts seven years
+- An extended Fraud Alert that lasts 7 years

 What You Need to Know Before Placing a Fraud Alert